 iRAP provides the global standard for infrastructure safety.
 Our metrics have been adopted and used by the World Health Organisation, United Nations Member States, development banks, Sum4All, Road Safety Observatories, national and state governments worldwide, mobility clubs and the private sector.

-Achieving >75% of travel on 3-star or better roads for all road users by 2030 stands to save 450,000+ lives and 100 million lives and serious injuries over the 20-year life of road treatments, with a benefit of $8 for every $1 invested.
+Achieving >75% of travel on 3-star or better roads for all road users by 2030 stands to save 450,000+ lives a year and 100 million lives and serious injuries over the 20-year life of road treatments, with a benefit of $8 for every $1 invested.

 For more information on iRAP’s work in 2019, see our Annual Report.